-To some, the idea of having a custom piece of art made might seem too decadent, complicated or intimidating, but the process (and myself!) is/are probably a lot more approachable than you might think.
+To some, the idea of having a custom piece of art made might seem too indulgent, complicated or intimidating, but the process (and myself!) is/are probably a lot more approachable than you might think.
 I'd like to distill the art commission experience here to give you a better idea of what to expect.
 This might seem like a long post, but I wanted to be as detailed as possible.

 First, comes a conversation/email.
 And yes, it's ok if you don't even know exactly what you want!
-Some clients have a clear vision and some want me to take full control of the wheel - either way works as well as any point in between.
+Some clients have a clear vision while others want me to take full control of the wheel - either way works as well as any point in between.
 I like to first gather information from you in certain categories.
 These questions help me determine the size, materials and time needed so I can give a more accurate estimate.

 ART SURROUNDINGS - In what room will the piece hang?
 What is the color scheme of that space?
 What are the wall measurements?
 What is the wall color/material?
 If you don't know what size would be proportionate, I am happy to make a recommendation based on the location of the piece.
 And you don't have to stick to standard sizes - I am able to get customized sizes in a variety of substrates.